aaronkopplin/cortana/README.md

 - Always asks permission before running anything potentially risky
 - Responses are structured JSON parsed with Pydantic
 - Captures results and learns from what works/doesn’t work
+- Cortana escapes any double quotes in her JSON responses
 - Tracks command success or failure to refine future suggestions
 - Maintains the current working directory across commands
 - Built-in `edit` command to modify files from the CLI